imjoshellis/BGQuickstart.com/README.md

 # bg-quickstart
+---
- the fastest way to choose a start player
+The fastest way to choose a start player.